wp-plugins/cms2cms-html-to-wp-convertor/readme.txt

 This plugin will help to convert your static HTML website to WordPress in a matter of a few minutes.
 It migrates all pages and images from your HTML site totally automatedly, safely and accurately.

 **Note.
-CMS2CMS require generated *sitemap.xml* on your HTML site.
+CMS2CMS requires generated *sitemap.xml* on your HTML site.
 Learn more how to generate sitemap.xml for free here - http://www.cms2cms.com/faqs/how-do-i-create-xml-sitemap-for-my-html-website/ **

 *Supported WordPress versions:* 3.x (new software versions are constantly being added).